Tank1334/Onboarding-Newbies/chapter_01/day_03.md

 - A lot of newbies have a problem with self-study and time management, so breath and take your time to plan your day carefully.
 - Be aware of the importance of time management.
 Plan your time and tasks, and try to stick to your plan.
 If you are not able to finish the tasks in the time you have planned, you should discuss it with your mentor, maybe you learn more then you should.
+- You need to understand the full picture of every concept, so take your time to understand it, *if you can't explain it, you don't understand it*.
+- You need to be able to explain each concept and how it relates to the others and how it can be used in real-world scenarios.

 ## 1 .Introduction to Big Data and Hadoop
 - [Apache Hadoop](https://hadoop.apache.org/)